samanemati89/GCNN_PABC/README.md

-# GCNN - Graph Convolutional Neural Network for Post-Stroke Aphasia Classification
+# GCNN - Graph Convolutional Neural Network for Classifying Post-Stroke Aphasia Patients from Healthy Controls

 This repository contains code for a **Graph Neural Network (GNN)** model designed to classify **patients with post-stroke aphasia** from **healthy controls** based on their **brain connectivity graphs**.